Jetoson/kernel-docs/docs/reference/glossary.md

 linux-signed
   Refers to kernel packages that are cryptographically signed to ensure their integrity and authenticity.
 These signatures are crucial for secure boot environments, as they enable the system firmware to verify that the kernel has not been tampered with and is from a trusted source.
 In the kernel SRU lifecycle, linux-signed is created after the corresponding unsigned kernel (e.g., linux-image) has been built.
 The signing process is part of the release pipeline, ensuring compliance with secure boot requirements and enhancing security in the kernel deployment process.
 This package works in tandem with the linux-meta package to deliver signed kernel updates.

+SRU
+  Stands for Stable Release Update, a process in distributions like Ubuntu used to provide important updates to packages, including kernel packages, after the release of a stable version.
+SRUs deliver fixes for critical bugs, security vulnerabilities, and hardware enablement while ensuring the stability of the system.
 ```